Owlet (OWLT) vs. The Competition Head-To-Head Analysis

-Owlet (NYSE:OWLT – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Owlet to related companies based on the strength of its risk, profitability, earnings, dividends, analyst recommendations, valuation and institutional ownership.
+Owlet (NYSE:OWLT – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Owlet to similar companies based on the strength of its earnings, profitability, valuation, institutional ownership, dividends, analyst recommendations and risk.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Owlet and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings for Owlet and its peers, as reported by MarketBeat.

 |Sell Ratings